akiyamaSM/chibi/README.md

-# Chibi
+# Koloris
-Chibi is a mini PHP framework to work on small projects, containing the following elements.
+Kolores is a mini PHP framework to work on small projects, containing the following elements.

 # Routing
-With Chibi its really easy to make your routes
+With Koloris its really easy to make your routes

 ## Route to Controller
 ```php
 $router->get('/users, 'App\Controllers\HomeController@views');